AbeelLab/cs4255/README.md

 2. Written comments that are __detailed__ enough to understand your scripts

 ### Exam
-Exam grades will make up the 60% of your final grade.
+Exam grade will make up the 60% of your final grade.